maxcountryman/irctk/README.markdown

 Because the super class provides several shortcuts, such as `reply()`, it's often recommended to use `super()` to make sure these are available in your plugin class.

+In order to use the plugin you will need to add it to the list of configured plugins to load.
+Typically something like this should work, saved as config.py:

+    class Config(object):

+    SETTINGS = {
+        'server': 'irc.voxinfinitus.net',
+        'nick': 'Kaa',
+        'realname': 'Kaa the Python',
+        'port': 6697,
+        'ssl': True,
+        'channels': ['#testing',],
+        'plugins': ['Myplugin'],
+        'owners': ['foobar']
+    }